aleph2c/miros/doc/i_mongol_example.rst

 The final stage of our tactic would have the horse archers meet at their marshal point.
 Their they would decide upon where to meet again after their next attack.
-Load their horses with arrows, field wrap their wounds.
+Load their horses with arrows, tell some jokes and field wrap their wounds.
 Drink and water their horses and mentally prepare themselves for the next advance.

 The requirement for group cohesion still applies.
 Any horse archer would be limited on the battle field if he had to advance with an empty quiver; so every